Dissecting the Research: Elusive Causes of Black Line Stain and Hygiene Management

 Interaction with Iron?

 For many years, dental professionals relied solely on the idea that black line stain was associated with iron levels.
-In a recent study, the authors found that participants in the study presenting with black line stain had lower salivary and plaque iron levels than those without black line stain.
+In a recent study, the authors found that participants in the study presenting with black line stain had lower salivary and plaque iron levels than that of those without black line stain.
 Furthermore, this study found that the pH of the saliva was more alkaline than those that presented without black line stain.
 The study indicates that the pH of the oral environment likely plays a role in the presence of black line stain, and iron levels are less of an indicator.4

 Other studies seem to confirm this finding, as it has been shown that individuals with black line stain have a lower risk of developing caries.
 In one study, the authors found a higher buffering capacity of saliva and a higher level of calcium in the saliva of patients presenting with black line stain.2 This is not a new concept; as far back as 1923, there was discussion of black line staining providing “immunity” to dental caries.5